GoogleChrome/web.dev/src/site/content/en/media/cheetsheet/index.md

     openssl rand -out media.key 16
     ```

-3. Demux the audio and video, encrypt the new files, and output a media
+3. Demux (separate) the audio and video, encrypt the new files, and output a
-   presentation description (MPD) file.
+   media presentation description (MPD) file.

     The `-key` and `-key_id` flags are copied from the `media.key` file.